crispzips/arcgisstorymaps/README.md

 Maps in online mapping platforms, such as Google Maps, OpenStreetMap, ArcGIS Online, etc., display as successions of image tiles.
 Each map view is a matrix of tiles and as you zoom in on the map, the tiles are replaced with new tiles with more detail, thus maintaining the map's resolution.

 There are a few ways to get a basemap tile set that isn't included as one of the default 12 maps in ArcGIS online.
+* To manually add a tile layer from the web, refer to the above blogpost
 * The easiest is just to locate a basemap layer on the ArcGIS public server and, while logged into your ArcGIS Online account, have that basemap "Open in Map Viewer".

 ![ArcGIS open public map tile layer in map view](/images/storymapS1.png)